-The city of Farmington started in 1865 when the long-awaited Minnesota Central Railroad opened its line from St. Paul to Faribault.
-At that time, there were few priests in the state, and the Catholic community relied upon missions visited by parish priests.
-In 1868, the communities of Rosemount and Lakeville, possessing large Catholic populations, and Empire (Farmington), having few Catholics, decided upon eight acres at the intersection of three roads: Pilot Knob, Dodd Road, and present-day 160th Street.
+The city of Farmington was founded in 1865 when the long-awaited Minnesota Central Railroad opened its line from Saint Paul to Faribault.
+At the time, the Catholic Church in Minnesota consisted mostly of small missions visited by a limited number of parish priests.
+Then, in 1868, the Catholic communities in Rosemount and Lakeville, each with large Catholic populations, as well as Empire (i.e., Farmington) decided to purchase eight acres of land at the intersection of three roads: Pilot Knob Road, Dodd Road, and present-day 160th Street.

 By 1876, the Catholic population of Farmington had grown to about 30 families--thanks in large part from the large influx of railroad employees--and a Catholic church was desperately needed in the village.
 On November 16 of that year, the Farmington Press reported, "The Catholic Church in Farmington opened last Sunday and a large congregation filled the new, but unfinished chapel to its capacity.
 Fathers Palvin and Quinn of Faribault officiated [Farmington was a mission of Faribault at this time]."